ARM-software/arm-trusted-firmware/docs/user-guide.rst

    platform name must be subdirectory of any depth under ``plat/``, and must contain a platform makefile named ``platform.mk``.
 For example to build ARM Trusted Firmware for ARM Juno board select PLAT=juno.

+-  ``PLAT_COMPAT``: Specify how old deprecated APIs should be compiled, in the form of YYYYMM.
+By default, all deprecated APIs are compiled for the maximum compatibility.
+This may produce some warnings by compiling compatibility code that use APIs marked as 'deprecated'.
+Platforms can increase this value to compile out unnecessary deprecated APIs.

 -  ``PRELOADED_BL33_BASE``: This option enables booting a preloaded BL33 image instead of the normal boot flow.
 When defined, it must specify the entry